hyoungjoojin/notes/content/development-tools/spring/testing/_index.md

 context.

-These annotations are faster since they only load a part of the context, but since not all beans are loaded, the required beans must be either mocked of stubbed.
+These annotations are faster since they only load a part of the context, but since not all beans are loaded, the required beans must be either mocked or stubbed.
 If the required beans are not mocked or stubbed, the tests will fail.

 ## Web Layer Testing